© Director of National Parks, 2011 | ISSN 1443-1238

 The spectacular aqua blue water of Murrays Beach at Booderee National Park is sheltered by Bowen Island - creating a large natural aquarium.
 Photo: June Andersen

 Australia's National Landscapes

-National Landscapes to date are the Red Centre, the Australian Alps, the Great Ocean Road, Kakadu, Australia's Coastal Wilderness, Greater Blue Mountains, Flinders Ranges, Australia's Green Cauldron, Kangaroo Island and the latest, the Kimberley (announced in 2010).
-Candidates in Western Australia, Queensland and Tasmania are seeking recognition as National Landscapes.
+Since the announcement of Australia's Red Centre as the first National Landscape in December 2006, others followed in June 2008 - the Australian Alps, the Great Ocean Road, Kakadu, Australia's Coastal Wilderness, Greater Blue Mountains, Flinders Ranges and Australia's Green Cauldron.
+In 2009 Kangaroo Island joined the program followed by the Kimberley in 2010, Ningaloo-Shark Bay and the Great South West Edge (Western Australia) in 2011.
+Candidates in Queensland and Tasmania are actively working toward recognition as future National Landscapes.